 Consumer Reviews & Complaints

 Primerica is rated A+ (Superior) by A.M.
-Best and the company states that they pay 94% of claims within 14 days, on average.
+Best and the life insurance company states that they pay 94% of claims within 14 days, on average.
 Positive consumer reviews discuss how the company offers a wide range of financial products, such as mutual funds and investment accounts, and some of Primerica’s agents are featured as being particularly knowledgeable.

 Complaints primarily focus on Primerica’s salesforce and sales process, which can best be described as a multi-level marketing operation.
 Primerica life insurance policies can only be purchased through their captive agents who are not allowed to represent other insurers, meaning you have to check yourself whether better quotes can be found elsewhere.